ArchipelagoMW/Archipelago/WebHostLib/static/assets/gameInfo/en_VVVVVV.md

 ## When the player receives an item, what happens?
 When you receive a Trinket, the standard Animation will play.
 Afterwards a textbox will inform you where you received the Trinket from, and which one it is.

+NOTE: You can't check your trinkets in the Spaceship.
+Instead, you can check them in the pause menu under 'Stats'.
+This is especially useful if you have DoorCost enabled.